mia-platform/documentation/docs/libraries/mia-service-libraries.md

 |[Mia service NET library](https://github.com/mia-platform/Mia-service-Net-Library)|.NET, C#|

-More libraries are in developing, but if you need to create a Custom Microservices in a specific language or framework and feel the need for a library, you can [build it from yourself](./create-new-library.md).
+More libraries are in development, but if you need to create a Custom Microservices in a specific language or framework and feel the need for a library, you can [build your own yourself](./create-new-library.md).

 !!! info
     Would you like your library to appear here?
 Send an email with all details to [info@mia-platform.eu](mailto:info@mia-platform.eu)